Dagny (magazine): History and profile

 Dagny was launched in 1886 as a successor to another women's magazine, Tidskrift för hemmet, which was published from 1859 to 1885.
-The publisher was Fredrika Bremer Association.
+Its publisher was the Fredrika Bremer Association.
 According to doctor Folke Henschen, son of doctor Salomon Henschen, the periodical was named after his sister, translator Dagny Henschen.
 The magazine was headquartered in Stockholm and published on a weekly basis.
 The editor of Dagny was Lotten Dahlgren, who held the post between 1891 and 1907.

-The page number of the magazine varied between 15 and 35 in the period 1900 to 1907 and was 12 from 1908 to 1913.
-Its size was 22 cm in 1900–1907 and 32 cm in 1908–1913.
+The page number of Dagny varied between 15 and 35 in the period 1900 to 1907 and was 12 from 1908 to 1913.
+Its size was 22 cm from 1900 to 1907 and 32 cm from 1908 to 1913.

 Dagny folded in 1913 and was succeeded by Hertha, another women's magazine.
 The full issues of Dagny have been archived in the Swedish National Archives and in the Gothenburg University Library.